-Scientist Melinda Maxfield, PhD, conducted research on the drumbeats used during rituals of ancient cultures, and found that they generally beat at a steady rate of 4.5 beats per second.
+Scientist Melinda Maxfield, PhD, conducted research on the drumbeats used during rituals of ancient cultures and found that they generally beat at a steady rate of 4.5 beats per second.
 This consistent beat induces a trance-like state for the tribe, due to the brain shifting into a 4.5 beats-per-second brainwave frequency, which is a low Theta brainwave state, as you’ll learn about below.

 The Modern Discovery

-Binaural beats technology as we know it today was first discovered in 1839 by a Prussian physicist and meteorologist named Heinrich Wilhelm Dove.
+Binaural beats technology, as we know it today, was first discovered in 1839 by a Prussian physicist and meteorologist named Heinrich Wilhelm Dove.
 It wasn’t until 1973, though, that biophysicist Doctor Gerald Oster brought the technology into mainstream awareness in a paper called ‘Auditory Beats in the Brain’ (Scientific American, 1973).
 In his paper, Oster concluded;

 How Binaural Beats Work

 Binaural beats recreate brain (wave) states, and are able to bring about states such as meditation, heightened creativity, increased focus and concentration, reduced anxiety, sleepiness and general relaxation.
 The process happens by itself, inside the brain.

 Our recordings are created by professional sound engineers with over 10 years experience in creating brain entrainment products.
 We do not use hypnosis or subliminal messaging, only the proven science of binaural beats, fused with appropriate ambient soundscapes to enhance the desired state.

 As explained above, binaural beats can entrain the brain to different states (brainwave), of which there are five categories.
 The effect on the listener’s state depends on the brainwave state the recording is engineered to target.

 At Binauralbeatsmeditation.com we fine-tune our recordings for optimum effectiveness using broad demographic market testing prior to commercial release.
 This allows us to produce recordings engineered for specific core life areas.

-Test The Science
+Test The Science For Yourself

-4. Many users choose to sit or lie down and usually have their eyes closed when listening.
+3. Like meditation, many users choose to sit or lie down and usually have their eyes closed when listening.
 Often people take up the traditional meditation position (particularly meditators or those seeking relaxation), and so the practice has adopted this name for common reference purposes.